ghoomfrog/silili/README.md

 ### What

-"What" in Saja Lili is *kuwa*.
+"What" in Silili is *kuwa*.
 Combine it with other words to form other question words like "when".

 *kuwa anta?* — Who are you?